CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 # [ ] _*+T*_ Have it tested again (access rights!)
 # [ ] _*+A*_ Move the resource from the list of upcoming resources to the list of published resources
 # [ ] _*+A*_ Update the META-SHARE record; add location PID
+# [ ] _*?A*_ If applicable, add the new resource version to the license page of the previous versions [how to create/update license pages | https://www.kielipankki.fi/intra/creating-license-pages/]
 # [ ] _*?A*_ Update the META-SHARE record: add relations to previous or parallel versions/variants of the corpus
 # [ ] _*+A*_ Create or update the resource group page, and make sure the META-SHARE record also contains a link to the resource group page
 # [ ] _*+A*_ Publish news about the new corpus on the Portal